voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

         :linenos:

         # Export **only** labels in the `ground_truth` field in COCO format
+        # with absolute image filepaths in the labels
         dataset_or_view.export(
             dataset_type=fo.types.COCODetectionDataset,
             labels_path="/path/for/export.json",
             label_field="ground_truth",
+            abs_paths=True,
         )

     Or you can use the `export_media` parameter to configure whether to copy,